 Ceit-IK4 is a non-profit research and technology organisation (RTO) closely connected to TECNUN, the Faculty of Engineering of the University of Navarra (Spain).
 Its mission is to provide industry with services through technical research projects and to train young researchers and PhD students.
 Ceit-IK4 promotes excellence in applied research by publishing non-confidential results and participating in scientific and technical forums.
 This RTO also has a comprehensive doctoral teaching programme in industry.

-Ceit-IK4 consists of three vertical divisions (Materials and Manufacturing, Transport and Energy, Water and Health) and a fourth additional horizontal division (Information and Communication Technology).
-Ceit-IK4 is member of the IK4 Alliance, which covers a total of 1,400 people and has a turnover of around 100 M€.
-Its members share strategies and combine capacities without giving up their sovereignty.
-Through a shared strategy, the sum of the capacities of the nine RTOs provides the alliance with the flexibility it needs to adapt to the characteristics of any company.
-Today, IK4 is a benchmark on the European scene and is among the continent’s premier private, scientific and technological corporations.
+Ceit-IK4 consists of three divisions (Materials and Manufacturing, Transport and Energy, Water and Health) along with a cross-cutting division (Information and Communication Technology).
+Ceit-IK4 is a member of the IK4 Alliance, which covers a total of 1,400 people and has a turnover of around €100m.
+Its members share strategies and combine capabilities without giving up their sovereignty.
+This provides the alliance of nine RTOs with the flexibility to adapt to the characteristics of any company.
+Today, IK4 is a benchmark in Europe and is among the continent’s premier private, scientific and technological corporations.

 The use of laser systems to process the material surface for a range of applications, including solar cells, semiconductor lasers and biomaterials.

 The development of free space or integrated optical sensors using waveguides and diodes.

 The ICT division at Ceit will also be involved in the project.
 It transforms data into actionable information through data processing, statistical analysis, determination of probabilistic algorithms, etc.